vqd8a/iNFAnt2/README.md

 $ cd bin

-$ ./regex_memory -nfa -f ../data/big_boy.txt -E ../data/big_boy.dump
+$ ./regex_memory -nfa -f ../data/big_boy.txt -E ../data/big_boy.nfa

-The big_boy.dump file will contain the transition graph.
+The big_boy.nfa file will contain the transition graph.

 -NOTE-
-the transition graph file name *MUST* end with .dump extension in order to be correctly interpreted by the engine
+the transition graph file name *MUST* end with .nfa extension in order to be correctly interpreted by the engine